Switcheo/demex-webapp-config/README.md

 - blacklisted pools
 - blacklisted tokens
 - total supply of IBC fee tokens on Mintscan
-- preferred blockchain transfer option order
+- default blockchain transfer option order in deposit/withdrawal forms dropdown
-- preferred network token fee order
+- default network token fee order

 More metadata will be added in the future if required by the Demex frontend.
 Please see below the structure of the JSON file: